 Orofacial myofunctional therapy is a powerful treatment that can help you in many ways.
 It can:

-- Improve muscle tone in tongue and throat
+Improve muscle tone in the tongue and throat

 This will also reshape the jaw, which in turn increases the size of your airway.
 It can also have cosmetic effects like straightening teeth and improving the balance in facial proportions, which can make your face look more attractive.